 The proposed Pawnee-Daniels Park transmission line project consists of a new double-circuit 345 kilovolt (kV) transmission line between our Pawnee Substation near Brush, Colo., and the Daniels Park Substation south of the Denver metro-area.
-The project area includes Arapahoe and Douglas Counties, City of Aurora and the Town of Parker.
+The project area includes Arapahoe and Doublas Counties, City of Aurora and the Town of Parker.

 The 125-mile project is part of the company’s Senate Bill 07-100 portfolio of transmission plans and is a critical component of the Colorado long-range transmission plan.
 The project will allow for the interconnection and delivery of new generation resources, including renewable energy to Front Range customers to meet new load growth and improve system reliability.

 The Colorado Public Utilities Commission (CPUC) approved a Certificate of Public Convenience and Necessity application for the project on April 9, 2015.

 The CPCN includes an in-service date for the project of May 2022 with construction beginning in 2020.
 However, in late 2015, Congress extended the Production Tax Credit for new wind generation projects, but with a declining recovery schedule for projects that start construction after 2016.
 As a result of this, we filed with the CPUC asking them to modify their previous decision in order to accelerate the in-service date to October 2019 and the construction start date to January 2017 for the Smoky-Hills Daniels Park portion of the project.
 In September 2016, we, along with multiple parties, agreed to a settlement that included moving the in-service date to 2019.
 The settlement agreement was approved by the CPUC on September 30, 2016.
 On October 20, 2016 the CPUC issued its written approval.
 View the settlement agreement.
 View attachment.
-Pending city and county approval, construction on the Harvest Mile Substation in Arapahoe County began on May 17, 2017.
-Construction of the transmission line between Smoky Hill to Daniels Park is scheduled to begin in January 2019.
+Construction on the Harvest Mile Substation in Arapahoe County began on May 17, 2017.
+Construction of the transmission line from Smoky Hill to Daniels Park is scheduled to begin in January 2019.
 Advancing the in-service date of the Pawnee-Daniels Park project will help ensure that customers reap the tax credit benefits which significantly reduce the cost of wind generation.